SuperOffice/SuperOffice.WebApi-Samples/README.md

 * Access Token
 * Refresh Token
 * Redirect URI

+To auto-refresh `AuthorizationUserToken` requires the following information:

+* Username
+* Password

 The system user flow is discussed more in the System User section below.